Marin Dragnea: Club career

 Dragnea was born on 1 January 1956 in Slobozia Moară, Romania and began playing junior-level football at Progresul București under coach Nicolae Gorgorin.
 He started playing at senior level in 1972 when the club was in Divizia B, being given his debut by coach Eugen Iordache and later worked with Viorel Mateianu.
 He was transferred to Dinamo București where he stayed one year without playing due to a cruciate ligament injury sustained at Progresul, which recurred during a friendly match for Dinamo.
 In the following season he was loaned to FC Constanța, and on 29 August 1976 he made his Divizia A debut under coach Petre Comăniță in a 0–0 draw against his former team, Progresul.

 After one season, Dragnea left FC Constanța to rejoin Dinamo where he won three consecutive Divizia A titles from 1982 to 1984.
 In the first one he contributed under coach Valentin Stănescu with seven goals scored in 23 matches.
 In the second he played 30 games and netted seven times and in the third he made 29 appearances and scored a personal record of 15 goals, working with coach Nicolae Dumitru in both seasons.
 Dragnea also won three Cupa României with The Red Dogs, but in the first final, which took place in 1982, he did not play in the win over FC Baia Mare.
 However, in the 1983 final, coach Dumitru used him the entire match in the 2–1 success against rivals Steaua București and in the one in 1986, coach Mircea Lucescu played him the full 90 minutes in the 1–0 victory over Steaua who had recently won the European Cup.
 In November 1984, he scored the victory goal in a 2–1 win over Steaua in a league match.
 Dragnea made some notable performances with Dinamo in European competitions, such as helping it eliminate Inter Milan in the 1981–82 UEFA Cup.
-He also appeared in eight matches in which he scored one goal against Kuusysi Lahti in the 1983–84 European Cup season, as the club eliminated title holders Hamburg in the campaign, reaching the semi-finals where they were defeated by Liverpool.
+He also appeared in eight matches and scored one goal against Kuusysi Lahti in the 1983–84 European Cup season, as the club eliminated title holders Hamburg in the campaign, reaching the semi-finals where they were defeated by Liverpool.

 After nine and a half seasons spent at Dinamo, in the middle of the 1986–87 season he was transferred to Flacăra Moreni.
-In three and a half seasons at Flacăra, Dragnea made 109 league appearances in which he scored 21 goals and appeared in both legs of the 4–1 aggregate loss to FC Porto in the first round of the 1989–90 UEFA Cup.
-Dragnea ended his career by playing one season for Rapid București, making his last Divizia A appearance on 16 June 1991 in a 1–0 loss to Petrolul Ploiești, having a total of 405 matches with 85 goals in the competition, also totaling 28 appearances with three goals in European competitions.
+In three and a half seasons at Flacăra, Dragnea made 109 league appearances in which he scored 21 goals and appeared in both legs of the 4–1 aggregate loss to Porto in the first round of the 1989–90 UEFA Cup.
+Dragnea ended his career by playing one season for Rapid București, making his last Divizia A appearance on 16 June 1991 in a 1–0 loss to Petrolul Ploiești, totaling 405 matches with 85 goals in the competition and 28 appearances with three goals in European competitions.